City Occult #6: The Ghosts & HAUNTS of Philadelphia’s Past — Top 20 Most Haunted Places

 2. Washington Square Park

-Just your average mass grave with 5k unexhumed bodies beneath where people eat lunch and listen to birds chirp.
+Just your average mass grave with 5k unexhumed bodies beneath where people eat lunch, listen to birds chirp, and chat with friends.

 The City Occult Series